In praise of unseen networks.

 Róisín (they/she) is the Senior Editor of the Monitor and Behind the Numbers.
 They write about disability and accessibility, civic engagement, and media.
 Find them on Twitter at @RoisinWest.

-Gavin Fridell is Canada Research Chair and Professor in International Development Studies at Saint Mary’s University in Halifax and a member of the CCPA’s Trade and Investment Research Project (TIRP).
+Gavin Fridell is a University Research Professor in Global Development Studies at Saint Mary’s University in Halifax and a member of the CCPA’s Trade and Investment Research Project (TIRP).
 He is co-editor, with Zack Gross and Sean McHugh, of The Fair Trade Handbook: Building a Better World, Together.

 Kevin Philipupillai (he/him) is a journalism student at Carleton University.
 He was previously a radio producer with AMI, a non-profit broadcaster serving Canadians who are blind or partially sighted.